ethereum/sourcify/services/database/massive-replace-script/vyper-storage-layout-backfill/README.md

 # Historical Vyper storage-layout backfill

-This resumable job recompiles one representative deployment for every Vyper `compiled_contracts` row whose `compilation_artifacts.storageLayout` is null.
+This resumable job recompiles one representative deployment for every Vyper `compiled_contracts` row whose `compilation_artifacts.storageLayout` is null, or whose recoverable historical `transientStorageLayout` is null.
-The private replacement method updates only that JSON field, so every deployment sharing the compilation benefits without changing match data, bytecode artifacts, or source associations.
+The private replacement method updates only recovered layout fields, so every deployment sharing the compilation benefits without changing match data, bytecode artifacts, or source associations.